MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Abstract

 \section{Abstract}

 Alignment between human brain networks and artificial models has become an active research area in vision science and machine learning.
 A widely adopted approach is identifying "metamers," stimuli physically different yet perceptually equivalent within a system.
 However, conventional methods lack a direct approach to searching for the human metameric space.
 Instead, researchers first develop biologically inspired models and then infer about human metamers indirectly by testing whether model metamers also appear as metamers to humans.
 Here, we propose the Multidimensional Adaptive Metamer Exploration (MAME) framework, enabling direct, high-dimensional exploration of human metameric spaces through online image generation guided by human perceptual feedback.
 MAME modulates reference images across multiple dimensions based on hierarchical neural network responses, adaptively updating generation parameters according to participants' perceptual discriminability.
 Using MAME, we successfully measured multidimensional human metameric spaces within a single psychophysical experiment.
-Experimental results using a biologically plausible CNN model showed that human discrimination sensitivity was lower for metameric images based on low-level features compared to high-level features, which image contrast metrics could not explain.
+Experimental results using a biologically plausible CNN model showed that human discrimination sensitivity was lower for metameric images based on Gram-matrix representations derived from low-level CNN features than for those derived from high-level CNN features.
 The finding suggests a relatively worse alignment between the metameric spaces of humans and the CNN model for low-level processing compared to high-level processing.
 Counterintuitively, given recent discussions on alignment at higher representational levels, our results highlight the importance of early visual computations in shaping biologically plausible models.
 Our MAME framework can serve as a future scientific tool for directly investigating the functional organization of human vision.

 \begin{quote}

 \textbf{Keywords:} metamers; texture synthesis; psychophysics; cognitive neuroscience; machine learning \end{quote}